-An art director once asked me where I got my ideas from.
+An art director once asked me where my ideas came from.
 I had always taken ideas for granted and didn’t have much to offer other than saying they came out of my head.
-I was quite young, but it was one of those moments that made me realize I needed to put some thought to this question and come up with a better answer in case I was ever asked it again.
-And I have been...several times.
+I was new to advertising at the time, but it was one of those moments when I realized I needed to put some thought to the question and develop a better answer in case it was ever asked again.
+And it has been...several times.

 "At our best and most fortunate we make pictures because of what stands in front of the camera, to honor what is greater and more interesting than we are.
 We never accomplish this perfectly, though in return we are given something perfect ---- a sense of inclusion.
 Our subject thus redefines us, and is part of the biography by which we want to be known."